 The Office for Civil Rights (OCR) collected data about key education and civil rights issues for the 2015-16 school year from virtually every public school in the country through the Civil Rights Data Collection (CRDC).

 The CRDC collects a variety of information including student enrollment and educational programs and services, most of which is disaggregated by race/ethnicity, sex, limited English proficiency, and disability.
 For more general information about the CRDC (including past and future collections), visit the CRDC home page.

-Documents released in 2018 by OCR that use the 2015-16 CRDC data to provide insights into equity in school districts are presented below:
+Documents released in 2018 that use the 2015-16 CRDC data to provide insights into equity in school districts are presented below:

 - Press Release (issued April 24, 2018)